Back in the mid-1950's, doctors in the United States began receiving colorful postcards from

 Arabic, Dutch, English, French, German, Greek, Italian, Portuguese, Spanish, Swedish

-Algeria, Argentina, Australia, Belgian Congo, Belgium, Brazil, Canada, Canal Zone, Chile, Cuba, Ecuador
+Algeria, Argentina, Australia, Australian Antarctic Territory, Belgian Congo, Belgium, Brazil, Canada, Canal Zone, Chile, Colombia,

 To join or just ask a question, send me an email!